-Mark and Shân handle the day to day running of the business, and the company employs a core team of highly experienced and qualified instructors to help deliver courses and adventure activities.
+Mark Handford and Shân Rees Roberts handle the day to day running of the business, and the company employs a core team of highly experienced and qualified instructors to help deliver courses and adventure activities.

 Mark is also a National Navigation Award Scheme Gold Level Course Provider and is the NNAS Moderator for North Wales and Anglesey and NNAS Tutor Course provider.

 Mark has a long history with mountain rescue.

-In the UK he was a team member of Ogwen Valley Mountain Rescue Organisation As a trainee in October 2005 then as a full team member from 2006-2011.
+In the UK he was a team member of Ogwen Valley Mountain Rescue Organisation as a trainee in October 2005 and then as a full team member from 2006-2011.

 - Trained as an R4R, rigging for rescue, technical rope rescue technician